sfomuseum/go-www-geotag/README.md

     	The maximum number of seconds to allow for fetching a tile from the proxy. (default 30) -server-uri string
-    	A valid aaronland/go-http-server.Server URI for creating an application server. (default "http://localhost:8080") -writer-uri string
+    	A valid aaronland/go-http-server.Server URI for creating an application server. (default "http://localhost:8080") -writer-cors-allowed-origins string
+    	A comma-separated list of origins to allow for CORS support. (default "*") -writer-uri string
     	A valid go-www-geotag/writer.Writer URI for creating a writer.Writer instance. (default "stdout://")
 ```